nychealth/EH-dataportal/content/data-stories/housing-health/index.md

 <div class="pullquote">
 <figure class="my-2">
-    <figcaption>“When someone has a decent house with security…they can lock their door at night, they can sleep at night, know their children are safe.
+    <figcaption figcaption class="mb-2">“When someone has a decent house with security…they can lock their door at night, they can sleep at night, know their children are safe.
 That can create a better frame of mind of how you’re living your life.” —NYC community conversation participant </figcaption>
     <audio controls src="frame-of-mind.mp3" style="width:100%;">
             <a href="frame-of-mind.mp3">
                 Download audio